sidhi02/job_analytics/README.md

 - Visible between 3 PM and 6 PM IST

 #### Data Constraint

 The task required the **Job Portal to be Indeed**.
 This condition was implemented and included in the dashboard filter panel.
-However, applying the Indeed filter together with all other task conditions results in no matching records being returned.
-Users can select the filter from the dashboard panel to verify the requirement, but it is not enabled in the default view so that the map visualization remains visible.
+However, selecting the Indeed filter together with all other task requirements produces no matching records in the dataset, causing the map visualization to become blank.

+To preserve the visualization, the filter is available within the dashboard panel but is not selected by default.
+Users may apply the filter themselves to verify the requirement and validate the dataset constraint.

 #### Key Insights

 - Qualifying job postings were distributed across multiple African regions.
 - Opportunities appeared across West, East, Central, and Southern Africa.
 - Large organizations showed demand for highly qualified professionals.